By Nerea Boada, on 17 March 2021

 #1.
 Increase Brand Awareness

-Whether you’re a new company, you’re launching a new product, or you’ve decided to target a new audience, increasing your brand or product’s awareness is a good goal to guide your marketing plan.
+Whether you’re a new company, you’re launching a new product, or you’ve decided to target a new audience, increasing awareness of your brand or products is a good goal to guide your marketing plan.

 Let’s take the example of deciding to target a new audience.
 For this objective, success can be measured in the number of impressions, by comparing audience brand awareness before and after the campaign.